 I’ve been reading a lot of slow, contemplative writing recently, which is the kind of writing that always makes me want to write my own blog post of that nature.
 Frankly, I’ve been overdue for such a post, both in the sense that I haven’t appeared on the admissions blogs for a while, and in the sense that I haven’t really been engaging in self-reflection at all this summer.
 Usually, when things go wrong—and things have been going wrong—I try my best to sit down, contemplate, and then write until I have arrived upon the actions I need to take to put my life back together again.
-This summer, however, I have been putting off responsible behavior, ignoring life’s great questions, and, instead of getting back to the people I need to get back to01 with deep apologies to everybody who I have left on read this summer; I promise I'll get back to you eventually. or working on the side-projects I need to work on, I’ve been going out into the city and wandering, enjoying the mere pleasures of life, and scarcely sparing a thought for all the woes which continue to sit in the back of my mind, accruing interest.
+This summer, however, I have been putting off responsible behavior, ignoring life’s great questions, and, with deep apologies to everybody who I have left on read this summer; I promise I'll get back to you eventually. or working on the side-projects I need to work on, I’ve been going out into the city and wandering, enjoying the mere pleasures of life, and scarcely sparing a thought for all the woes which continue to sit in the back of my mind, accruing interest.

 This realization was extremely surprising.
-I had made the explicit choice to aim at pleasure over happiness this summer; making decisions which brought me short-term joy, like buying tickets to see every musical in town on my own,04 I've seen five musicals this summer, I think, and am planning to see at least one more rather than thinking about a sort of long-term, sustainable happiness or Aristotelian eudaimonia.
+I had made the explicit choice to aim at pleasure over happiness this summer; making decisions which brought me short-term joy, like I've seen five musicals this summer, I think, and am planning to see at least one more rather than thinking about a sort of long-term, sustainable happiness or Aristotelian eudaimonia.
 I have mostly eschewed company, only occasionally hanging out with a small group of other interns I’ve met via a mutual friend, and most days after work, I just go home and don’t leave my room until it’s time to go back to work the next morning.
 Yet, this sense of fine-ness seems to be exactly that idea of happiness.
 It’s like I’ve been walking randomly through a forest, having ditched my GPS five miles back out of frustration, and suddenly I’ve found that I’ve reached the top of the mountain despite making no real effort to climb it.

 So, what happened?
 What has changed?